undp/carbon-registry/libs/serial-number-gen/README.md

 # Carbon Registry - Serial Number Generation
-Once carbon project that was added to the system is Authorized, a unique serial number should be generated for every project by the Carbon Registry.
+Once carbon programme that was added to the system is Authorized, a unique serial number should be generated for every programme by the Carbon Registry.

 ## Serial Number Standard